Brand-New Multifamily · Coastal Ventura

 Investment Overview

-A Brand-New Mixed-Use Asset in Supply-Constrained Coastal Ventura
+A Brand-New 12-Unit Residential Asset in Supply-Constrained Coastal Ventura

-The LAAA Team is proud to present 186 Bell Way, a newly constructed 12-unit mixed-use property in the heart of Ventura’s 93001 coastal corridor.
-The asset pairs eight well-appointed residential homes with four ground-floor commercial suites, offering an investor a turnkey, new-construction income stream with no deferred maintenance, modern systems, and built-in upside as the remaining commercial space is leased and converted.
+The LAAA Team is proud to present 186 Bell Way, a newly constructed 12-unit residential property in the heart of Ventura’s 93001 coastal corridor.
+The asset comprises eight well-appointed apartments plus four ground-floor units the City of Ventura has approved for residential use, offering an investor a turnkey, new-construction income stream with no deferred maintenance, modern systems, and built-in rent upside.

 Because the property was just delivered, a buyer steps into brand-new physical condition — new roof, mechanical, plumbing, and electrical — eliminating the capital-expenditure drag that defines most value-add multifamily in coastal California.
 The residential units are fully leased to quality tenants on one-year leases that roll to month-to-month, providing both stability and the flexibility to mark rents to market over time.